 GE Profile & GE Cafe: GE has a few options.
 One is the induction range model CHS900P2MS1 from Cafe, which comes with Wi-Fi connectivity, so you can control your oven with your smartphone.
 You can also bridge two elements for large cookware like griddles.
 You'll also find a fifth element warming zone.
 Like the Frigidaire, this Cafe model has True Convection.
 It has heavy-duty racks that can be left in the oven during the self clean cycle.
 Models in the GE Profile line are around $2,700.

-LG: LG offers a slide in induction range, model LSE4616ST, with a larger 6.3 cubic foot ProBake true convection oven that come with self clean and steam clean options.
-The slide in design allows for easily accessible front controls.
+LG: LG offers a slide-in induction range, model LSE4616ST, with a larger 6.3 cubic foot ProBake true convection oven that comes with self clean and steam clean options.
+The slide-in design allows for easily accessible front controls.
 Rather than the touch controls found on the Frigidaire and GE, LG offers knob controls.
 The cooktop has five elements.

-Samsung: Samsung's slide in induction range model NE58K9560WS has a fun feature: Virtual Flame.
+Samsung: Samsung's slide-in induction range model NE63T8911SS has a fun feature: Virtual Flame.
 LED surface lights shine on your pans to provide the "look" of gas cooking.
-Priced similarly to the LG model, it offers Dual Convection - two fans circulating air.
+Priced at $3,299, it offers Air Fry, Smart Dial, and Convection+ (fan with a heated element to circulate hot air in the oven and therefore cooking mood fast and more evenly).
 There's also Wi-Fi connectivity, so you can control your oven through an app and receive real-time cooking alerts.
 The slide-in style offers handy front controls.
-The cooktop has four elements with one extra large element.
+The cooktop has four elements, and one of them is an extra large element.

 KitchenAid: KitchenAid's model KFID500ESS is a freestanding induction range with double ovens and four cooktop elements.
 It comes with a steam rack to easily add moisture for better cooking results.
 The induction element controls are integrated into the cooktop surface as glass touch controls.

-The features you're compromising on are mainly about the looks of the appliance and "extras" like Wi-Fi connectivity.
+The features you're compromising on if you go for Frigidaire's entry level induction range are mainly about the looks of the appliance and "extras" like Wi-Fi connectivity.
 You're still getting quite a lot from Frigidaire, and the Air Fry feature has proven to be very popular!

 We hope you enjoyed this review and comparison of induction range options.
-Besides being easy to clean, an induction cook top ensures you'll always have accurate temperatures without heating up the whole house!
-Check out our Electrolux induction range and cooktop reviews for more great examples of induction technology!
+Besides being easy to clean, an induction cooktop ensures you'll always have accurate temperatures without heating up the whole house!

 Let us know how your experience goes if you end up purchasing one of these products.
 We'd love to hear from you!